Lancaster and Carlisle Railway: Final route selection

 At the time a London to Glasgow journey involved a steamer section, at first from Liverpool to Ardrossan, and from 1840 from Fleetwood to Ardrossan.
-Provision of a direct railway connection was now inevitable and the Commission's view was no longer authoritative.
-However the money market had become tight, but after considerable hesitation in committing money, there was a meeting on 6 November 1843 at Kendal which determined to build what became the Lancaster and Carlisle Railway company.
+Provision of a direct railway connection was now inevitable and the commission's view was no longer authoritative.
+However the money market had become tight, but after considerable hesitation in committing money, there was a meeting on 6 November 1843 at Kendal which determined to build what became the Lancaster and Carlisle Railway Company.
 The London and Birmingham Railway had offered to subscribe £100,000, the Grand Junction Railway had offered £250,000 and the North Union Railway and the Lancaster and Preston Junction Railway had each agreed to take £65,000.
 Locke was asked to be engineer-in-chief and he made some last minute revisions to the route previously advanced.
 The line was to strike north from the Lancaster-Penny Street terminus of the Lancaster and Preston Junction Railway and pass round the east side of the town.
-Locke adopted the Lancaster - Oxenholme - Grayrigg - Tebay route, but eliminated the tunnel at Orton Scar, and determined to cross Shap without any tunnel.
+Locke adopted the Lancaster - Oxenholme - Grayrigg - Tebay route, but eliminated the tunnel at Orton Scar, and determined to cross Shap Summit without any tunnel.
 In doing so he increased ruling gradients from 1 in 140 in the earlier scheme to four miles of 1 in 75.
 To avoid landowner opposition, he altered the Bampton and Askham route to run via Thrimby Grange and Clifton.
-The Bill for the Lancaster and Carlisle Railway went forward to the 1844 session of Parliament.
+The bill for the Lancaster and Carlisle Railway went forward to the 1844 session of Parliament.

 Authorisation and construction

-The scheme received the Royal Assent without much opposition, on 6 June 1844.
+The scheme received royal assent without much opposition, becoming the Lancaster and Carlisle Railway Act 1844 (7 & 8 Vict. c. xxxvi) on 6 June 1844.
 Authorised share capital was £900,000.

 The line was to be built as a single track with land acquired sufficient for double track.
 However on 4 October 1844 the directors resolved: "That viewing probable increase of traffic and the extension of the railway to Scotland... it is desirable that this board shall recommend to the shareholders at a special meeting to be held as early as possible, to lay down a double line of rails for the whole line or for any part that may be considered desirable."
-This was obviously in consideration of a continuation to central Scotland, although it was nine months before the Caledonian Railway Act of Incorporation of 31 July 1845.
+This was obviously in consideration of a continuation to central Scotland, although it was nine months before the Caledonian Railway act of incorporation, the Caledonian Railway Act 1845 (8 & 9 Vict. c. clxii), of 31 July 1845.